jonhue/acts_as_favoritor/README.md

 By default all of your favorites are scoped to `'favorite'`.

 You can create new scopes on the fly.
-Every single method takes `scope`/`scopes` as an option which expexts a symbol or an array of symbols containing your scopes.
+Every single method takes `scope`/`scopes` as an option which expects a symbol or an array of symbols containing your scopes.

 So lets see how this works: